Variable selection and basis learning for ordinal classification: Abstract

 \section{Abstract}

 We propose a method for variable selection and basis learning for high-dimensional classification with ordinal responses.
 The proposed method extends sparse multiclass linear discriminant analysis, with the aim of identifying not only the variables relevant to discrimination but also the variables that are order-concordant with the responses.
-For this purpose, we compute for each variable an ordinal weight, where larger weights are given to variables with ordered group-means, and penalize the variables with smaller weights more severely in the proposed sparse basis learning.
+For this purpose, we compute for each variable an ordinal weight, where larger weights are given to variables with ordered group-means, and penalize the variables with smaller weights more severely.
 A two-step construction for ordinal weights is developed, and we show that the ordinal weights correctly separate ordinal variables from non-ordinal variables with high probability.
 The resulting sparse ordinal basis learning method is shown to consistently select either the discriminant variables or the ordinal and discriminant variables, depending on the choice of a tunable parameter.
 Such asymptotic guarantees are given under a high-dimensional asymptotic regime where the dimension grows much faster than the sample size.
-Simulated and real data analyses further confirm that the proposed basis learning provides more sparse basis, mostly consisting of ordinal variables, than other basis learning methods, including those developed for ordinal classification.
+We also discuss a two-step procedure of post-screening ordinal variables among the selected discriminant variables.
+Simulated and real data analyses confirm that the proposed basis learning provides sparse and interpretable basis, as it mostly consists of ordinal variables.

-{\it Keywords:} Group lasso; Linear discriminant analysis; Ordinal weight; Sparse basis learning
+{\it Keywords:} Group lasso; Linear discriminant analysis; Ordinal weight; Sparse basis learning \spacingset{1.5}